cpjhenry/ind/README.md

 calculate the Byzantine (and common era) indictions.
 Finding none, I created my own.

-Like all good programs, **ind** has expanded beyond both its original scope, and one might suggest, its usefulness.
-Take that, _Old Farmer's Almanac_!
+Like all good programs, **ind** has expanded beyond its original scope.
+In keeping with Linux tradition, significant blocks of specific task code has been spun off as a separate tool.

 Please see ChangeLog for a history of changes to this script.